What To Do During Your Gap Year Before Medical School

 Specialized Master’s Programs (SMP):

 If you’re interested in a particular academic field of study before entering medical school, you can pursue a master’s program.
-A lot of students get a master’s degree in health-related fields such as global health, public health (MPH), and health administration.
-However, similar to SMP’s, master’s degrees can be costly, and you should carefully think about whether it’s an investment that is actually worth it for you.
+Many medical school applicants get a master’s degree in health-related fields such as global health, public health (MPH), and health administration.

 7. Participate in Gap Year Programs

-There are lots of paid gap year programs and fellowships offered by the government, non-profit organizations, and more.
+There are many paid gap year programs and fellowships offered by the government, non-profit organizations, and more.
 Here are just a few:

 Americorps